This is part four of a five part series on edge computing with a focus on software and security.

 Edge Computing Augments Software Development

-As telcos and cloud providers roll out new compute, storage & networking infrastructure in edge locations, there will be a new generation of computing capabilities for software developers to tap into.
-This comes at a time when the cost of collecting wireless data is falling and the innovation of AI/ML algorithms is accelerating.
+As telcos and cloud providers roll out new computational, storage & networking infrastructure in edge locations, there will be a new generation of computing capabilities for software developers to tap into.
+This comes at a time when the cost of collecting wireless data is falling and the innovation of artificial intelligence and machine learning algorithms is accelerating.

 Developers can take advantage of ultra-low data processing latency and localized application logic that can power intelligent applications, machine-to-machine automation, real-time visibility & analytics, immersive applications and more.